 Sleep Apnea Treatment

 A restless night’s sleep can lead to more than just fatigue throughout the day.
 It can diminish your quality of life by causing low energy levels and stress, as well as an increased risk of developing serious conditions like heart disease.
 Sleep apnea is a common condition in which your breathing repeatedly stops and starts.
-Drs.
-K.B.
-Parkes, Gary Waltemath, and Karen S. Keenan at Iroquois Dentistry in Nashville, TN, provide a range of sleep apnea treatments to help you breathe normally through the night.
+Dr. K.B.
+Parkes, Dr. Tyler Smith, Dr. Jody Glover, and Dr. Megan Allred at Iroquois Dentistry in Nashville, TN, provide a range of sleep apnea treatments to help you breathe normally through the night.
 Often, they prescribe a custom oral appliance to adjust your airway as you sleep and alleviate your sleep apnea symptoms.

 The Anatomy of Sleep Apnea